maelstrom-software/maelstrom/site/src/cargo_metest/include_and_exclude_flags.md

 # `--include` and `--exclude` Flags

-These flags are about filtering which tests `cargo-metest` runs.
+These flags are about filtering which tests `cargo-maelstrom` runs.

 The `--include` and `--exclude` flags (shorted as `-i` and `-x`) accept a snippet of the [Test Pattern DSL](./test_pattern_dsl.md).
 The `-i` flag includes